anoma/taiga/book/src/validity-predicates.md

 #### Addresses

 Even though Taiga does not have *accounts*, it does have *addresses*.
-Each note is associated with one *user address* and one *token address*.
-Intuitively, a note belongs to the user address and is of a type given by the token address.
+Each note is associated with one *user address* and one *app address*.
+Intuitively, a note belongs to the user address and is of a type given by the app address.

 Currently, every [user](./users.md) in Taiga has two VPs: one that authorizes spending notes (`SendVP`), and one that authorizes receiving notes (`RecvVP`).
-[Tokens](./token.md) in Taiga also have validity predicates, and spending or receiving a note of a particular token requires satisfying the `TokVP`.
+[Apps](./app.md) in Taiga also have validity predicates, and spending or receiving a note of a particular app requires satisfying the `TokVP`.

 ### Shielded VPs
-For each transaction, it must be proven that all of the VPs of parties and tokens involved are satisfied.
+For each transaction, it must be proven that all of the VPs of parties and apps involved are satisfied.
 To preserve privacy, ZK proofs are used.
 The transaction is authorized only if all of the produced proofs are verified successfully.

 ![img.png](img/vp_img.png)